AaronCumming/task-timer/README.md

 ## Usage

-To run program type from the command line:
+To run the program, type the following from the command line:
 ```
 uv run task-timer
 ```